tayloraswift/swift-dom/Sources/HTML/docs.docc/Using protocols.md

 ### Built-in conformances

-There are several types that have built-in ``HTML.OutputStreamable`` conformances that are always available.
+The standard library string types have built-in ``HTML.OutputStreamable`` conformances that are always available.

 -   ``String``